 100% terminal examination

-During the options process students may choose to study Spanish at GCSE if they have studied it at Key Stage 3.
-We follow the AQA specification.
+Spanish is one of three languages offered from Year 7 in mixed ability classes for six lessons per fortnight.
+Students who start Spanish in Year 7 will continue learning the language until the end of Year 8.
+During the options process in Year 8, students may choose to study Spanish at GCSE if they have studied it in Years 7 and 8.
+We follow the AQA GCSE specification.
 Over the course of the GCSE, students will study topics from the following themes:

 - Identity and Culture